YUNZHANG123/Kuzushiji-Recognization/README.md

 # kuzushiji_recognition

+Hey, this is our github link for Kaggle Competition.
+Our team has three members, all of us are high school students:
+ZhangYun(Sophia)
+Chen Steve
+Ziqi Zhao

-code for kaggle [kuzushiji recognition] (https://www.kaggle.com/c/kuzushiji-recognition)
+The code for kaggle [kuzushiji recognition] (https://www.kaggle.com/c/kuzushiji-recognition)

-A two-stage approach is adopted: Detection + Classification.
+For this problem, a two-stage approach is adopted: Detection + Classification.
 Out-of-the-box object detection methods, such as Faster-RCNN, SSD, can solve these tow problems together.
 However, our experiments showed bad results.
 Therefore, we firstly detect the kuzushiji with Faster-RCNN/RetinaNet detector and classify the proposals later with ResNet50/Xception.

 ## Proposal detection